 a.
-Please communicate this with your homeroom teacher as soon as you think this may be a reason your student will miss an extended period.
+Please communicate this with your homeroom teacher and attendance@digitalacademyofflorida.org as soon as you think this may be a reason your student will miss an extended period.
 These requests are to be approved by your student's administrative team.